raphaelquast/EOmaps/README.md

 a general-purpose library to plot maps of large non-rectangular datasets.

-❗❗❗ it's a **work-in-progress** library that is subject to structural changes!
+❗❗❗ this is a **work-in-progress** library that is subject to structural changes ❗❗❗
 🚀  feel free to contribute!

 ### features